etShaw-zh/jianjunxiao.github.io/publications.md

 cMOOCs: An Automated Relational Event Modeling Approach.

 > **Xiao, J.**, Enhancing Social and Cognitive Presence in cMOOC forums: The Role of Pedagogical Conversational Agents.

-> Tian, Y., & **Xiao, J. _†_**, The Measurement and Characteristic Analysis of Learner Interaction Levels in cMOOCs Based on Path Analysis.

 > Wang, C., Xu, Y., & **Xiao, J.**, Who Will be the Group Leader in Open Collaborative Problem Solving?
 Analysis Based on the Structural Hole Theory.